Antibiotic or retinoid creams, gels and lotions, plus antibiotic capsules to treat acne available to buy online from Dr Fox.

 |up to £10||£1.00|

-Acne is common, potentially distressing, and usually treatable.
+Acne is common, potentially distressing, but is usually treatable.

 Many young people have some acne, usually lasting about 4-5 years, although acne is not uncommon in adults and can last longer.
 The face is the most commonly affected area, although it can also occur on the chest and back and less frequently on the buttocks and in other places.

 Untreated, acne usually clears up without scarring.
-Acne can be treated with non-prescription topical preparations (creams, gels and solutions) bought from chemists/pharmacies or alternatively with prescription topical preparations and prescription tablets, including antibiotics.
-Prescription treatments can be obtained only through doctors, including online doctors.
+Acne can be treated with non-prescription skin preparations (creams, gels, and solutions) bought from chemists/pharmacies or alternatively with prescription skin (topical) preparations and prescription tablets/capsules, including antibiotics.

 Acne treatment from Dr Fox